Chicken feed cost calculator, explained

 Personal value call.
 Organic layer feed runs 60–100% more than conventional at the same protein spec — a 50-lb bag at $40–50 vs $22–28.
 The eggs are nutritionally identical at the same protein percentage; organic certification covers input choices (pesticides, synthetic fertilizers), not bird health or egg quality.
 If you're already paying for organic for your own household reasons, extending that to feed is consistent.
 If the math is the question, conventional layer feed at the same protein spec produces equivalent eggs at half the cost.

 By Jimmy L Wu.
-Reviewed 2026-05-01.
-Lb/month figures come from the feed amount calculator engine.
+Reviewed 2026-05-02.
+Lb/month figures come from the feed amount calculator engine; $-cost composition (per-pound multiplication, waste adjustment, multi-group summation, ±15% annual sensitivity) lives in the chicken feed cost calculator engine.
 Per-pound retail pricing reflects 2026 spot observations across feed-mill house brands and name-brand retail; local prices vary.
 Free-range supplement reduction range and waste-loss percentages are HatchMath methodology.
 Not veterinary advice — for sick birds or any animal-health emergency, consult an avian or livestock veterinarian, or your county Cooperative Extension office.